 - The Volvo Group Scholarship Programme is a 100% fee tuition fee waiver awarded to students of Indian nationality and Chinese nationality.
 The Scholarship includes possibilities for internships during the summer, a final Master thesis project and mentorship.

-Note: Being granted alternative funding from external patrons does not affect the possibility of obtaining scholarships from Chalmers, as an applicants financial status is not taken into account during the nomination process.
+Note: Being granted alternative funding from external patrons does not affect the possibility of obtaining scholarships from Chalmers as an applicants financial status is not taken into account during the nomination process.

 Adlerbert Foreign Student Hospitality Fund - Only open for international students who have been admitted to, and enrolled on, a Master's Programme at Chalmers.
 Thus, prospective students cannot apply.
 Students can be awarded the scholarship a maximum of two times.
 The application period opens in late January and closes in late February.
 Consequently, it is only possible to apply during this period of a student's first and second year.

-Scholarships administered by external sources
+Scholarships administered by external organizations

 The list below is neither complete nor exhaustive.
 It is merely a list of examples.
 Students are encouraged to search for more such sources.

-DAAD (External Link) – for German citizens
+DAAD (external link) – for German citizens

-CONACYT (External Link) – for Mexican citizens
+CONACYT (external link) – for Mexican citizens

-CONICYT (External Link) – for Chilean citizens
+CONICYT (external link) – for Chilean citizens